rfearing/custom-blocks/README.md

   - components/ // reusable portions for blocks
     - containers // reusable containers
     - options // reusable options e.g. background or font
+    // ...
   - helpers/
+  - deprecated/ // blocks that are no longer used

 ```